evanpeikon/mouse_AD_models/README.md

 - Transcriptional, behavioural and biochemical profiling in the 3xTg-AD mouse model reveals a specific signature of amyloid deposition and functional decline in Alzheimer’s disease ([GSE161904](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi))
 - CNS cell-type specific gene profiling of aging P301S tau transgenic mice, which are accessible via the Gene Expression Omnibus (GEO) via the following accension numbers ([GSE118523](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi))

 In this project we'll analyze bulk RNA-sequencing data from the cortex of 5xFAD, 3xTG-AD, and PS3O1S transgenic mice and their corresponding wild type controls.
 To ensure robust and meaningful comparisons, several criteria were applied when selecting the above datasets.
-For example, all three AD mouse models were vbred on hte same background strain (C57BL/6J) to minimize genetic variability, RNA-sequencing data was exclusively derived from the cortex to ensure tissue consistency, and only mice aged 7–10 months were included, as this age range corresponds to the onset or progression of AD-like pathology in these models.
-Additionally, I've ensured each data sets has enough replicates for each model to give statistically significant DEG results (>=3/condition) and that each data set has high sequencing depth, minimal technical bias, and proper normalization in downstream analysis to ensure accurate comparisons.
+All three AD mouse models were bred on the same background strain (C57BL/6J) to minimize genetic variability, RNA-sequencing data was exclusively derived from the cortex to ensure tissue consistency, and only mice aged 7–10 months were included, as this age range corresponds to the onset or progression of AD-like pathology in these models.
+Additionally, each dataset has enough replicates for to give statistically significant DEG results, has high sequencing depth, and minimal technical bias.
+By meeting these criteria, we aimed to optimize the comparability between datasets and reduce confounding factors that could skew downstream analyses.

-By meeting these criteria, we aimed to optimize the comparability between datasets and reduce confounding factors that could skew downstream analyses, such as pathway enrichment or protein-protein interaction network construction.
 While additional data could theoretically enhance the robustness of the analysis, its inclusion often introduces tradeoffs.
 For example, some datasets included RNA-seq data from AD mice that were either much younger (~2 months) or older (~14 months) than the selected age range.
-This variability could obscure the biological signals specific to the age range of interest, leading to less reliable DEG comparisons.
+This variability could obscure the biological signals specific to the age range of interest, leading to less reliable DEG comparisons, and as a result these datasets were excluded.
 Additionally, other datasets provided RNA-seq data from different brain regions, such as the hippocampus, rather than the cortex.
 Including these datasets would add unwanted variability, as gene expression patterns can vary significantly between brain regions, even within the same model and experimental condition.

 # 🧬 Project Staging